Internal medicine

 • Pain or bleeding during sexual intercourse

-• Swelling in the groin area, lymphadenopathy
+• Swelling in the groin or lymphadenopathy

 • Unexplained fever or general malaise